 Thanks to generous donations from our members, we have plenty of shelves worth of hardware ranging from old to modern.
 We’ve got small electronics, network gear, cellphones, power tools, and anything else you can think of.
 Participants are encouraged to walk over, grab a computer, install the OS of their choice and get to work.
 When you are done with what ever you are working on, we only ask that you put it back where you found it.

 We have skills ranging from traditional network hacking to software development and hardware design.
 There are some participants of the space who are just starting to learn what hacking is and others who have been doing it since before there was a computer in every household.

 There is no application or cost to join in the fun.
 Just show up, introduce yourself, bring your project or check out someone else’s.
 If you’re interested in donating (or becoming a dues-paying member), check out the Dues/Membership page.

 There are plenty of parking spaces in the front, on the side, and around the building.
 We only ask that you attempt to not block another business during normal business hours.
-After hours park pretty much wherever you like.

 If you have any questions click on the link for “contact us” and we will receive your e-mail.